GLOBAL MARKETS-Stocks, bond yields fall on Greece worries, US data

 * Dollar slips at end of winning month

-* Oil rallies, supported by U.S. inventory drop (Adds close of U.S. markets)
+* Oil rallies, supported by U.S. inventory drop (Adds oil settlement prices)

 By Herbert Lash